Lima Cigarmakers: 1915 - Buckeye League

+The Buckeye League never reformed a minor league after folding in 1915.
+Lima did not host minor league baseball for over twenty years and resumed play in 1939, when the Lima Pandas rejoined the Ohio State League.
+The Lima franchise played another tenure of eleven seasons in the league.

 The ballpark

-The Lima Cigarmakers hosted minor league home games at San Felice Park.
+The Lima Cigarmakers and Boosters teams both hosted minor league home games at San Felice Park.
 San Felice Park corresponds with "San Felice" being a brand of cigars manufactured in the region in the era, produced in the Diesel-Wemmer cigar company located in Lima.
-The ballpark was located on West Grand Avenue, near North McDonel Street.
+In the era, the ballpark was located on West Grand Avenue, near North McDonel Street in Lima, Ohio.
+Today, the former ballpark location is residential.